Benefits Open Enrollment

 Completing Open Enrollment Online: After completing enrollment through the EBS Portal, you will receive an email confirmation statement.
 Review the confirmation statement to validate your plan elections are correct.
 If your elections look correct, you have completed open enrollment.
 If you would like to make any changes, you can go back through the open enrollment application in the EBS Portal through October 31 and review the confirmation statement received after making the desired changes.

-Completing Open Enrollment via Email/Mail: If you were mailed the open enrollment packet and you submitted an enrollment/change form via email or mail, you can login to the EBS Portal, select My Benefits on the top navigation, click on Current Benefit Participation and preview your benefit confirmation statement to validate your plan elections.
+Completing Open Enrollment via Email/Mail: If you were mailed the open enrollment guide and you submitted an enrollment/change form via email or mail, you can login to the EBS Portal, select My Benefits on the top navigation, click on Current Benefit Participation and preview your benefit confirmation statement to validate your plan elections.
 If your elections look correct, you have completed open enrollment.
 If you would like to make changes, you can submit a new enrollment form through October 31 and review the confirmation statement received after making the desired changes.

 Note: Please allow 3–5 days for the delivery of the U.S. mail.
 Once received by our HR Solutions Center, your enrollment elections will be completed within 7–10 business days.
 If you do not see your updated elections at that time, please contact our HR Solution Center at SolutionsCenter@hr.msu.edu or 517-353- 4434 (toll-free 800-353-4434) to verify receipt.